 Consider just a few of these medical procedure risks presented by the CDC:

-This process happens because antibiotics kill the bacteria but in the process also kill good bacteria that fights off infections.
+This process happens because antibiotics kill the bacteria but in the process also kill good bacteria that fight off infections.
 The resistant forms are either not killed or otherwise find ways to survive and then can share their resistance to other germs.

 Bacteria can avoid being killed by restricting access to the antibiotic medicine, removing the medicine from inside the bacteria, destroying the antibiotic entirely, rewriting the antibiotics targets, or by avoiding their effects altogether.